 All full-time and part-time students have the opportunity to serve as members of Iḷisaġvik College Student Government in four (4) officer positions.
 The organization meets at least monthly.
 Elections are held at the beginning of each Fall semester.
 Elected representatives serve for one (1) year.
 The Student Government may establish and appoint as many standing committees as it deems necessary and appropriate.

-In order to allow all Iḷisaġvik College students with the opportunity to participate in Student Government the following minimum standards of public notification apply:
+In order to allow all Iḷisaġvik College students the opportunity to participate in Student Government the following minimum standards of public notification apply:

 - One-week minimum notice prior to nominations.